'Is this the best you can do?' Ridicule for 'tiny' replacement trees supposed to screen huge warehouses

-Ridicule for 'tiny' replacement trees supposed to screen huge Preston warehouses after felling row
+Ridicule for 'tiny' replacement trees supposed to screen huge Preston warehouses used by companies including vape firm IVG

 and live on Freeview channel 276